Last Updated on October 11, 2021 by motologs

 Phaplu – Chiwong – Ringmo – Traksindo La – Nunthala – Jubing – Kharikhola – Bhupsa – Khari la- Puiyan – Chheubaas – Surke – Mushe – Chaurikharka – Chheplung – Thado koshi – Ghat – Phakding – Zam Phute – Tok tok – Bengkar – Chumoa – Monjo – Jorsalle – Namche – Khumjung

 Get a place to stay before the sunset.
 Days are warm even in December but it gets below freezing after sunset.
 There are plenty of lodges and hotels dotted along the trail.
 In December most of them are closed but there’s still a lot of options to stay for the night.
-You will have to pay two different feels at different locations.
+You will have to pay two different fees at different locations.
 One is for entry to Sagarmatha National Park and the other one is implemented by locals to keep the trails tidy.
 Together they cost around INR 2000.
-However, we are not sure about the legitimacy of second fees at the second checkpoint.
+However, we are not sure about the legitimacy of the second fee at the second checkpoint.

 There is a specific rule where you need to have your dinner at the hotel where you stay.
 This is their business model.
 Since lodging is extremely cheap at NPR 100 per person in December, they charge around NPR 300 for each meal.
 This is still a good deal considering the difficulty in getting any resource in such a remote area.
-There are no charging points anywhere in the room and you will have to pay additional NPR 100 to NPR 200 to charge your battery bank, mobile, or camera.
+There are no charging points anywhere in the room and you will have to pay an additional NPR 100 to NPR 200 to charge your battery bank, mobile, or camera.
 Food is very basic Daal-Bhaat (Rice and Lentils) but palatable.
 There were other options too, but the prices were royal high.
-Alcoholics should not be disappointed as they have some options too if you can afford it.
+Alcoholics should not be disappointed as they have some options too if you can afford them.

 After taking an overnight stop midway, leave early for Namche Bazaar.
 The second part of trekking is extremely steep and demanding.
 It may very well test your limits, to the point you consider giving up.
 People who trek from Phaplu are in a better position as their body is more acclimatized.
 While you struggle uphill the Yaks and Donkeys will overtake you happily while ringing their neck bells.
 Although they look intimidating with carrying up to 2 cooking cylinders equivalent of weight on their back, they are calm and mostly mind their own business.
 However, there is no guarantee that they will not hit you off the trail.

 It will be sunset by the time you reach Namche Bazaar.
 In December almost 70% of the lodges and hotels stay closed.
 We found a nice hotel buzzing with guests and Sherpas who were going all the way to base camp.
-There have been dorms available at just NPR 200 but I don’t think one will survive to see the morning in that soul freezing cold and low oxygen level.
+There have been dorms available at just NPR 200 but I don’t think one will survive to see the morning in that bone freezing cold and low oxygen level.
 We were lucky to find a better room with 2 beds, a private washroom, and electric blankets at NPR 2000.
 Dinners were slightly expensive at NPR 450 for a meal, but the stories of the Everest Summit, we overheard, while Sherpas having dinner with their base camp group made for it.

 At night the temperature plummeted below – 25°C and little hallucination, as well as headache, kicked in due to low oxygen levels.
-We quickly realized that it’s a typical high altitude symptom and took medicines for altitude sickness.
+We quickly realized that it’s a typical high-altitude symptom and took medicines for altitude sickness.
 I had the worse experience from the road trip to Upper Mustang in Nepal, where we barely survived the altitude sickness.

 Leave early morning around 8 AM, to trek up to the Syangboche Helipad to get a clear view of Mount Everest.
 It’s better to trek further 300m above Syangboche to get good views of Mount Everest.
 It was so cold in the morning that my lips started to sting and tingle like it was frozen even when I had it fully covered.
 Don’t even attempt this trek without a parachute jacket and multiple warm liners.
 Temperature only turns bearable after 9 AM when the Sun rises above mountains.

 Getting a glimpse of the highest point on the face of planet earth, the mighty Mount Everest took away all the pain and turned it into an escapade to remember.
 It’s absolutely surreal experience and immensely spiritual to witness Mount Everest with naked eyes as it touches the sky.
 The mountains all around are no less than 6500m.
 The prepossessing beauty of Ama Dablam is unlike anything I ever witnessed.
-The mighty Lhotse stood tall, shoulder to shoulder with Everest.motologs.com
+The mighty Lhotse stood tall, shoulder to shoulder with Everest.Sonal Kashyap

 Returning from Everest View